 Try to eat at least a couple of hours before going to bed.
 Any snacks before trying to fall asleep should be light.

-According to an article in the journal Rheumatoid Arthritis, people with RA who also have sleep problems tend to have a lower pain threshold.
-This, in turn, can cause more difficulty sleeping.
-It could be possible that lack of sleep affects the way that the brain deals with pain.
+According to an article in the journal Rheumatoid Arthritis, people with RA who also have sleep problems tend to have a

 Sleep is essential to well-being.
 Sleep is particularly crucial for people with RA for lessening symptoms and helping them deal with pain or discomfort.